 (20th March 2013 – 14½ miles)

-room perhaps a little too Gothic Princess) told me that the Blue route would be perfectly fine despite the time of year.
+a room perhaps a little too Gothic Princess) told me – despite my protests – that the Blue route, rather than the more obvious Green, would be perfectly do-able.
 And shortly after setting off, we chatted to a friendly local who gave the same advice.
-Against our better judgement we decided to ditch the easy day plan and climb up and over the moors.
-I’m very glad that we did; today was to be one of the most memorable of the trip.
-But easy it was not.
+Against our better judgement, we decided to ditch the easy day tarmac plan and climb up and over the moors after all.
+I’m very glad that we did; today was one of the most memorable of the trip.
+But an easy rest day it was not.

 I don’t know the Pennines particularly well but I do love their brutal, don’t-give-a-damn-what-anyone-else-might-think good looks.
 But I haven’t yet decided whether I’m in love with them enough to tackle the 270 mile Pennine Way.